krmannix/ikat/README.md

 ## Motivation
 Inspiration initially taken from functional languages that use pattern-matching, primarily [Elixir](http://elixir-lang.org/getting-started/pattern-matching.html).
 Primary use case is branching based on the qualities of a plain old javascript object.
 While there is certainly a way to achieve the same behavior with numerous if/else statements, switch cases, and other code that would be messy to maintain or easily understandable to a developer new to the project, pattern-matching seemed to be the obvious way to tackle this particular use case.

+### Why not argument pattern matching?
+The honest answer is that argument matching is quite hard in JavaScript due to it's flexibility.
+There's no such thing as _really_ overloading functions - sure, you can pass a variable number of arguments to a function no matter what the function definition is, but you can create functions with the same name but different function definitions based on number of arguments and argument type.

+One's first thought might be to use the first `undefined` as an end of input indicator.
+However, `undefined` might be a valid (and desired) input.
+Using objects as the primary medium to match against should support most use cases, and with a little tinkering can (hopefully) support all use cases.

 ## Current Status
 **Warning**: Under development & currently experimental.
 Syntax is subject to change.
 Features will be added, and existing capabilities may be altered.